 - Dipped in a 10:1 solution of cool water and bleach and rinsed afterwards,

 - Metal, plastic, glass and some silicone can also be wiped down with rubbing alcohol

 - Silicone without electric components, stainless steel and some glass toys can be boiled for sanitization for 3-5 minutes; or put on the top rack of a dishwasher on the ‘Sanitize’ setting with no dishes or soap.

 Again, because the US does not regulate sex toy production, even toys that say they are silicone may not be 100% (or even ANY percent) silicone.
 I will only ever link to products that are body safe (or VERY EXPLICITLY let you know that something is not).
 Some websites I am affiliated with do carry non-body safe toys, so you should do thorough research before you place an order (or message me on facebook).
-100% silicone toys will not have a taste or smell.
+100% silicone toys will not retain a taste or smell.
 Ones without electric components can be brought to a boil, placed in the dishwasher, and some can even put in the microwave without harming the product.
 They will not darken or burn when held to a flame.